 With your back against the wall, assume a sitting position with your legs at a 90-degree angle.
 Hold this position for as long as you can.

-This is a great one to do with a friend, each trying to hold the position for the longest.
+This challenge is a great one to do with a friend, each trying to hold the position for the longest.
 Last one standing gets brunch.

 Doing the splits